onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 the 13th of January January the 13th the
 31st of October October the 31st

-tape script 3.16 February 3rd April 6th July
+tapescript 3.16 February 3rd April 6th July
 12th December 25th May 1st August 16th
 January 13th October 31st

-tape script 3.17 1 when did man first land on the moon on July the 20th 1969 - when's your wedding anniversary November the 8th 3 when did the Berlin Wall come down the
+tapescript 3.17 1 when did man first land on the moon on July the 20th 1969 - when's your wedding anniversary November the 8th 3 when did the Berlin Wall come down the